-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be willing to pay with cash in hand.
-Finally, you'll get the property completely as is.
-That possibly will involve existing liens and even current occupants that may require expulsion.
+REO's or Real Estate Owned are houses that have completed the foreclosure process and are now possessed by the bank or mortgage company.
+This is unlike a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+The buyer must also be able to pay with cash in hand.
+Finally, you'll accept the property totally as is.
+That possibly could consist of standing liens and even current residents that may require expulsion.

-When pondering what to pay for REO property, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
-However, there are also many REOs that are not good buys and may not be money makers.
+It is frequently believed that any REO must be a bargain and an possibility for easy money.
+This isn't always true.
+You have to be cautious about buying a REO if your intent is make a profit.
+While it's true that the bank is typically anxious to sell it quickly, they are also strongly encouraged to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
+Still there are also many REO's that are not good buys and may lose money.